What’s at Stake for Clean Energy in the US Election?

 There’s a “magnitude of difference” between Biden in the White House with a Republican- or Democrat-controlled Senate, says Shreve, who analyzed the implications of a Biden win in a recent WoodMac research note.

-With less than two months until the election, GTM’s journalists look at what’s at stake for the clean energy sectors — solar, wind, energy storage and broader power industry.
+With less than two months until the election, GTM’s journalists look at what’s at stake for the clean energy sectors: solar, wind, energy storage and broader power industry.
 The American political system tends to move incrementally, but don’t rule out the incredible just yet.

 What’s at stake for utilities?